conventionalcommit/commitlint/README.md

 ### Custom config for each repo

 - run `commitlint create config` in repo root directory

-- this will create `commitlint.yaml` in that directory
+  this will create `commitlint.yaml` in that directory, you can customise the config to your need

-- you can customise the config to your need
+- run `commitlint verify` to verify if config is valid or not

-### Benefits using commitlint
+### Benefits of using commitlint

 - [Why Use Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits)